msfabulous-dev/Computer_vision/README.md

-The project takes in an image on the command line and coverts it into greysacle, perfomrs edge detection techniques and returns an image with cracks highlighted in color.
+The project takes in an image on the command line and coverts it into greyscale, perform edge detection techniques and returns an image with cracks highlighted in color.